m90/seeThru/README.md

 seeThru.create('#myVideo', {staticMask : '#imageWithAlpha', alphaMask: true});
 ```
 ##Additional methods
-Apart from `init`, these methods are available:
+Apart from `create`, these methods are available:

  - `updateMask` lets you swap the alpha source for a video that uses static alpha information.
 Has to be used along with a new selector as `staticMask` parameter, the value for `alphaMask` will be kept from initialisation.
  - `revert` will revert the `<video>` element back to its original state, remove the `<canvas>` elements, all attached data and event listeners/handlers